RadioAstronomySoftwareGroup/pyuvdata/README.md

 * UVData: add support for writing CASA measurement sets
 * UVBeam: support phased-array antenna beams (e.g. MWA beams).
 * UVCal/UVData: method to apply calibration to data.
+* package version detection can cause issues with installation directly from the repo for some users.

 For details see the [issue log](https://github.com/RadioAstronomySoftwareGroup/pyuvdata/issues).